-- is unavailable or inaccessible and (ii) his or her consent cannot be sought within a reasonable time; or - there is no person responsible for the (b) person who is not the Public Guardian; or - it is not in the best interests of the person (c) for the consent, of a person who is not the Public Guardian and who is a person responsible for the person, to be sought. - If a person is under the guardianship of the (2)Secretary of the department administering the Children, Young Persons and Their Families Act 1997 pursuant to a care and protection order made under that Act, the Secretary of that department is, notwithstanding subsection (1), taken to be the person responsible for him or her. - (3) The circumstances in which a person is to be regarded as having the care of another person include, but are not limited to, the case where the person, otherwise than for remuneration (whether from the other person or any other source), regularly -

-- (a) provides domestic services and support to the other person; or - (b) arranges for the other person to be provided with domestic services and support. - (4) A person who resides in a hospital, nursing home, group home, boarding-house or hostel or any other similar facility at which he or she is cared for by some other person is not, by reason only of that fact, taken to be in the care of that other person and is taken to remain in the care of the person in whose care he or she was immediately before residing in the facility. - (5) For the purposes of this section - (a) a reference to a spouse is to be read as a reference to a spouse who is not under guardianship and with whom the relevant person has a close and continuing relationship; and - (b) a person is taken to be a close friend or relative of another person if the person maintains both a close personal relationship with the other person through frequent personal contact and a personal interest in the other person's welfare; and
+- (2) If a person is under the guardianship of the Secretary of the department administering the Children, Young Persons and Their Families Act 1997 pursuant to a care and protection order made under that Act, the Secretary of that department is, notwithstanding subsection (1), taken to be the person responsible for him or her. - (3) The circumstances in which a person is to be regarded as having the care of another person include, but are not limited to, the case where the person, otherwise than for remuneration (whether from the other person or any other source), regularly - (a) provides domestic services and support to the other person; or - (b) arranges for the other person to be provided with domestic services and support. - (4) A person who resides in a hospital, nursing home, group home, boarding-house or hostel or any other similar facility at which he or she is cared for by some other person is not, by reason only of that fact, taken to be in the care of that other person and is taken to remain in the care of the person in whose care he or she was immediately before residing in the facility. - (5) For the purposes of this section - (a) a reference to a spouse is to be read as a reference to a spouse who is not under guardianship and with whom the relevant person has a close and continuing relationship; and

-Part 1 - Preliminary (c) a person is taken not to be a close fi

-- (c) a person is taken not to be a close friend or relative if the person is receiving remuneration (whether from the person or some other source) for any services that he or she performs for the other person in relation to the person's care; and - (d) a reference to remuneration is to be read as not including a reference to a carer's pension; and - (e) the President may issue guidelines, not inconsistent with this section, specifying the circumstances in which a person is to be regarded as a close friend or relative of another person.
+- (b) a person is taken to be a close friend or relative of another person if the person maintains both a close personal relationship with the other person through frequent personal contact and a personal interest in the other person's welfare; and - (c) a person is taken not to be a close friend or relative if the person is receiving remuneration (whether from the person or some other source) for any services that he or she performs for the other person in relation to the person's care; and - (d) a reference to remuneration is to be read as not including a reference to a carer's pension; and - (e) the President may issue guidelines, not inconsistent with this section, specifying the circumstances in which a person is to be regarded as a close friend or relative of another person.